46923335x/Misc_Projects/README.md

-# Misc_Projects
+# Miscellaneous Projects
-Contains various projects unrelated to investing or economics.
+Master repo for all public projects that are unrelated to finance or economics.